 Interestingly, a study from the University of Pittsburgh discovered that anxiety also disengages neurons in the prefrontal cortex, which are linked to decision-making (Park et al., 2016).
-The scientists investigated two groups of rats (one anxiety-ridden and one relaxed) completing a decision-making task, where logic was needed to receive a reward.
-They found that anxiety suppresses the activity of neurons in the prefrontal cortex which are responsible for making choices on the basis of relevant rules.
-The researchers concluded that the neural equation of fear and anxiety in the past has been too simplistic, and that anxiety disengages brain cells in a highly specialized manner.
-Therefore, reducing anxiety seems crucial for preventing a downward spiral of making poor decisions in the face of distress, which exacerbates anxiety leading to even more bad decisions.
+The scientists investigated two groups of rats (one anxiety-ridden and one relaxed).
+They completed a decision-making task, where logic was needed to receive a reward.
+The researchers found that anxiety suppresses the activity of neurons in the prefrontal cortex which are responsible for making choices on the basis of relevant rules.
+They concluded that the neural equation of fear and anxiety in the past has been too simple, and that anxiety disengages brain cells in a highly specialized manner.
+Therefore, reducing anxiety seems crucial for preventing a downward spiral of making poor decisions in the face of stress.
+Because this exacerbates anxiety leading to even more bad decisions.
 Lowering your anxiety level may therefore be a first step to perpetually make better life choices.

 Humans and animals obviously needed fast and powerful emotional “fight-or-flight” responses to cope with physical danger.
-Yet nowadays we all lead relatively stable and safe lives, and it is often insanely difficult to find a rational reason for anxious feelings and worrying thoughts.
+Yet nowadays we all lead relatively stable and safe lives.
+And it is often insanely difficult to find a rational reason for anxious feelings and worrying thoughts.
 There is panic, but no cave-dwelling warrior.
 There is suspense, but no action.
-There is fear, but nothing visual to be afraid of.
+And there is fear, but nothing visual to be afraid of.
 But, as we have seen, the mere fact that our safety might not be in acute danger, doesn’t make anxiety any less real or severe.
-However, knowing that anxious feelings are the result of imaginary distress makes them very frustrating to deal with.
+However, knowing that anxious feelings are the result of imaginary stress makes them very frustrating to deal with.
 The question remains: What exactly in today’s world triggers anxiety?

 Anxiety is the burden of what if’s …

-As the number of available choices, upcoming changes and achievable successes continues to rise, the more autonomy and liberation we gain.
-This sounds (and is to a certain degree) absolutely amazing, but psychology research suggests there can be too much freedom and too much choice.
+As the number of available choices, upcoming changes and achievable successes continues to rise, the more autonomy and freedom we gain.
+This sounds (and is to a certain degree) absolutely amazing.
+But psychology research suggests there can be too much freedom and too much choice.
 Even back in 1844 the danish philosopher Søren Kierkegaard described anxiety as a dizzying effect of freedom and paralyzing possibility.
 And indeed, the increasing overload and complexity of our environment is one of the biggest challenges in modern society.

-Studies show that being confronted with too many choices and options can induce decision paralysis, in which we find a large number of possibilities paralyzing rather than liberating.
-Evidence for this effect was shown in a study by Iyengar and Lepper (2000), where students had to evaluate either 6 or 30 varieties of gourmet chocolates.
+Studies show that being confronted with too many choices and options can induce decision paralysis.
+It describes that we find a large number of possibilities paralyzing rather than liberating.
+Evidence for this effect was shown in a study by Iyengar and Lepper (2000).
+Students had to evaluate either 6 or 30 varieties of gourmet chocolates.
 Afterwards, they were allowed to choose one of the chocolates as a payment for their participation.
 Surprisingly, the students with the small array were more satisfied with their chocolate choice than those with a large array.
 You probably wonder what these results show us in terms of anxiety.
 Well, the study of Iyengar and Lepper (2000) illustrates that the more options we have at hand, the easier it is to imagine all the things we have not chosen.
 Along with this theme, many of us utilize „What if…?”- questions to generate or maintain anxious states.
-We might be scared to choose or do the wrong thing (anticipated regret) or ruminate about all the other appealing choices we have missed or could have done better (post-decision regret).
+We might be scared to choose or do the wrong thing (anticipated regret).
+Or we ruminate about all the other appealing choices we have missed or could have done better (post-decision regret).
 And as everything and everyone around us constantly seems to be improving, our standards of comparison go up.
-We put ourselves under an immense pressure to perform well and make the right life choices.
+We put ourselves under an immense pressure.
+Of course we want to perform well and make the right life choices.
 At the same time, we are prone to blame ourselves for disappointing results: “With so many available opportunities, it is only myself to blame if I don’t achieve success.”

 Too many choices and options can induce decision paralysis, in which we find a large number of possibilities paralyzing rather than liberating.

 According to one of the leading anxiety experts David Barlow (2002), anxiety is greatly determined by a person’s perceived ability to control a potentially stressful event.
 Also the term “antiflow” has been defined as a demotivational state characterized by tedium and a lack of autonomy and control (Sorrentino et al., 2001).
-It is crucial to keep in mind that this refers to the individual’s perception of control and not essentially about whether this feeling is accurate or not.
+It is crucial to keep in mind that this refers to the individual’s perception of control.
+It is not necessarily about whether this feeling is accurate or not.
 Without a sense of control, we are more likely to expect negative outcomes and view the world as a chaotic and stressful place.
-If the uncontrollability of a situation makes you feel anxious, concentrate on the things that you CAN control.
+If the uncontrollability of a situation makes you feel anxious, focus on the things that you CAN control.
 This can be your thoughts, your breath or the way you react to a certain situation.
-You can also check out our session “Driver’s Seat” in the Optimism training area to strengthen your internal locus of control.
+You can also check out our session “Driver’s Seat” in the Optimism training area to strengthen your control beliefs and confidence.

-If we compare the relationship between flow and physiological activation in the model on the right with the Flow channel model on the left, it becomes apparent that Flow (and therefore, performance) increases with physiological activation.
-However, if levels of arousal become too high, we fall out of Flow and performance decreases again.
+If we compare the relationship between flow and physiological activation in the model on the right with the Flow channel model on the left, we’ll realize the following: Flow (and therefore, performance) increases with physiological activation.
+However, if levels of arousal become too high, we become anxious and fall out of Flow.
+So performance decreases again.

-As strong anxious feelings won’t allow peak performance, we need to learn how to cope with them and, at best, how we can ‘embrace’ anxious feelings.
-The groundwork for this is Lazarus’ transactional stress coping model: It illustrates that it is not an event or stimulus per se, but rather the cognitive evaluations, which decide whether you feel negative stress or not, meaning the way we evaluate and assess a specific environmental event or situation.
 Lazarus and Folkman (1984) differentiate between primary appraisal (an individuals’ subjective evaluation of a situation) and secondary appraisal (an individual’s evaluation of their ability to cope with a situation).
-For the psychology geeks out there: primary appraisal can be further broken down into irrelevant, benign-positive and stress appraisals.
-The occurrence of a particular event is considered an irrelevant appraisal, if it doesn’t have any effect on our well-being.
+For the psychology geeks out there: Primary appraisal can be further broken down into irrelevant, benign-positive and stress appraisals.
+A particular event is considered an irrelevant appraisal, if it doesn’t have any effect on our well-being.
 A benign-positive appraisal refers to a situation if it leads to positive beliefs, whereas a stress appraisal leads to beliefs that forecast harm and an experience of anxiety.
-Through cognitive reappraisal, you could either target the primary appraisal, reframing the situation as a positive, welcoming challenge or the secondary appraisal, reminding yourself of your resources and coping skills.
+Through cognitive reappraisal, you could either target the primary appraisal, reframing the situation as a positive, welcoming challenge.
+Or you target the secondary appraisal, reminding yourself of your resources and coping skills.
 Research suggests that reappraising anxious feelings as a harmless form of energy or excitement is a valid approach to cope with anxiety, especially under performance pressure.
 Besides, studies have shown that using statements of excitement helped improve singing, public speaking and math performance (Brooks, 2014).
 The next time you find yourself being anxious in the face of a challenge, use cognitive reappraisals like “This gives me energy and focus I need to perform” or “I am excited to do this”.
 We happily invite you to practice this technique in our sessions “Challenge Accepted” and “What if…” in the training area of Optimism.

 Don’t let anxious feelings and worrying thoughts hold you back!
 Start your Flow training now and learn to regulate your emotions and physiological activation, so that you can stay calm, collected and optimistic – even in a world of paralyzing possibilities.